Directed by: J.J. Abrams || Produced by: Kathleen Kennedy, J.J. Abrams, Bryan Burk

 Running Time: 135 minutes

 Star Wars is the biggest movie franchise of all time.
 No other blockbuster has come close to replicating the massive, irreversible influence of the definitive space-opera of all time.
-Unlike westerns, high-concept science-fiction, or even comic book-movies, Star Wars is a multigenerational property — regardless of whatever decade it may, Star Wars will always be a guaranteed box office hit, it will always be in demand, and it will always capture the imaginations of children and the parents who take them to the cinema.
+Unlike westerns, high-concept science-fiction, or even comic book-movies, Star Wars is a multigenerational property.
 Not only is Star Wars invaluable to Hollywood, it is so beloved and universally appealing to the general populace that its pop culture fandom has achieved a level of religious fervor few other properties in the popular arts have ever achieved.

 Put another way, if you don’t understand or have not seen Star Wars, you don’t understand movies, and you certainly can’t comprehend American pop culture.
 It’s as simple as that.
 Thus, the day The Phantom Menace (1999) was released on May 19th, almost seventeen years ago, as the first part of George Lucas’ long awaited prequel trilogy to the original beloved saga… that was the day when hope died.
 Never again would any film release be so widely anticipated, nor a bigger disappointment, as the independent Milwaukee film company, Red Letter Media, explained in excruciating detail in their now famous Plinkett-review series.